 The humor is extremely intelligent.
 One person’s humorous jokes make another person irritating.
 Why an Infection Risk?
 Find another clever way to break the ice: Hey, how about those giants?

 “Is it OK if I check my Facebook account?”

 One Facebook minute mushroom within an hour, and addiction breaks can be difficult.
 Instead of asking for permission, check out the Employee Handbook which can be spelled out on social-media policies (among others).
 New evidence suggests that taking occasional social-media breaks can increase employee productivity, but your boss may not see it that way.
 Are you on LinkedIn?
 You may also need links during office hours.
 Meanwhile, tweeting in your days can make you look neutral.

 “My Last Job …”

-Remember, the most important part of greeting new colleagues is to be open, personable and professional.
-You must know what to say on your first day at work to hit the bell.
+Remember, the most important part of greeting new colleagues is to be open, personable, and professional.
+You must know what to say on your first day at work to hit the ball.

 A widely quoted adage warns, “Watch your thoughts; they become words.
 See your words; they become actions.”
 This piece is about seeing your words so they don’t set any negative reactions.

 Most offices today have ears on the wall.
 Because those walls are likely to be felt, and the sound feels better than placing a glass on a placer.
 In the open-air cubicle culture, sound travels far and wide.